-The Futures Long Term Trends page lists the strongest futures contracts, ranked by Weighted Alpha (strength of trend) over the past 1-year.
+The Futures Price Surprises page lists the strongest futures contracts, ranked by Weighted Alpha (strength of trend) over the past 1-year.
 The page is re-ranked every 10 minutes, and new contracts may be added to or removed from the bullish and bearish tables based on newly calculated data.

 A Bullish trend is one where there is an upward trend or rising direction in the market.
-Contracts listed on the Bullish Trends table are those whose Weighted Alpha has risen over the specified time period.
+On the Futures Price Surprises page, contracts listed on the Bullish Trends table are those whose Weighted Alpha has risen over the specified time period.

 A Bearish trend is one where there is an downward trend or falling direction in the market.
-Contracts listed on the Bearish Trends table are those whose Weighted Alpha has fallen over the specified time period.
+On the Futures Price Surprises page, contracts listed on the Bearish Trends table are those whose Weighted Alpha has fallen over the specified time period.

 The page contain four standard views, and Flipcharts are available for the symbols listed on the page.
 My Barchart members also have the option to display the data using any Custom View you've created, and the data can be downloaded to Excel.

 The Chart View displays a graph showing Bullish Momentum as green bars (highest Weighted Alpha), followed by Bearish Momentum as red bars (lowest Weighted Alpha).
 Click on any Commodity Name to view the quote for that commodity.